kozeig/kozeig/README.md

 - Memory management for strings in compiled programs may cause issues in complex cases
 - Limited error reporting and debugging capabilities
-- String concatenation is not yet implemented
+- String concatenation is limited for complex cases

-- Support for arrays with 1D and 2D implementations
+**Arrays - Current Implementation Status:**
+- Basic 1D and 2D array creation and display works correctly: `myArray : { array [1, 2, 3, 4, 5] }`
+- Mixed type arrays are supported: `mixed : { array [1, 'text', true, 3.14] }`
+- Arrays display properly when referenced in print statements
+- **Limitations:**
+  - Matrix operations (transpose, determinant) are partially implemented in the interpreter but not fully tested
+  - Array element access is limited
+  - Compiled code for arrays returns a simplified string representation rather than full array functionality

+**Other Known Limitations:**
 - No support for maps or other complex data structures (COMING SOON THOUGH!)
 - Limited to no standard library and built-in functions (COMING SOON THOUGH!)
 - Type checking is minimal, which can lead to unexpected behavior in some cases

-Recent improvements:
+**What Works Well:**
-- Array support with 1D and 2D arrays, including array literals with the [1, 2, 3] syntax
+- ✅ **Array Creation and Display**: 1D and 2D arrays with the new `[1, 2, 3]` syntax work perfectly
-- Floating point, hexadecimal, and binary number support
-- Changed comment syntax from @@ to -- for better keyboard compatibility
+- ✅ **One-Liners**: Statement separation with `;;` works in all contexts including control blocks
+- ✅ **Data Types**: All numeric types (integer, floating point, hex, binary) work as expected
+- ✅ **Comments**: The new `--` comment syntax is fully implemented and compatible
-- Unified syntax with consistent use of curly braces for all code blocks
+- ✅ **Syntax**: Unified syntax with consistent curly braces is fully functional
-- Logical operators (AND, OR, NOT) are fully implemented
+- ✅ **Logic**: Logical operators (AND, OR, NOT) work perfectly
-- Arithmetic operations work correctly with proper type handling
+- ✅ **Arithmetic**: All basic operations work correctly with proper type handling
-- Control flow with if/else statements is fully functional
+- ✅ **Control Flow**: If/else statements, loops, and break/continue are fully functional
-- Boolean expressions, comparisons, and ternary expressions are supported
+- ✅ **Conditionals**: Boolean expressions, comparisons, and ternary expressions all work reliably
-- Fixed loop variable updates in compiled binaries
+- ✅ **Compiled Code**: Loop variables and control flow work correctly in compiled binaries
-- Proper evaluation of break and continue statements in loops

 If you encounter issues, please file a bug report so the community can investigate and fix the problem.